 - 32. The performance thresholds 1 and 2 refer to the 'achievable' end-user QoS (see paragraph 16).
 Therefore, they are determined based on the 'best' technology with regard to the achievable end-user QoS. - 33.
-These Guidelines entered into force for performance thresholds 1 in October 2020 and enter into force for performance thresholds 2 from October 2023 onwards and, therefore, the focus is as much as possible on technologies which will be deployed in networks in this time period.

-- 34. Network operators know the end-user QoS which is achievable in their networks based on technologies they have already deployed.
+These Guidelines entered into force for performance thresholds 1 in October 2020 and enter into force for performance thresholds 2 from 2021 October 2023 onwards and, therefore, the focus is as much as possible on technologies which will be deployed in networks in this time period. - 34.
+Network operators know the end-user QoS which is achievable in their networks based on technologies they have already deployed.
 This is also a QoS which end-users can effectively experience.
 For such technologies, they are able to provide data on the achievable end-user QoS. - 35.
 Network operators, however, do not know which end-user QoS will be achievable in their networks based on technologies they will deploy in the future.
 Network operators, therefore, are not able to provide data on the achievable end-user QoS for such technologies.
 Vendors do also not know which end-user QoS is achievable in practice with technologies they are still developing and which have not yet been deployed in real networks.
 Therefore, it is not possible to determine the QoS that end-users will experience with technologies that will be deployed in networks only in the future. - 36.
 The determination of the performance thresholds 1 and 2 therefore is based on the 'best' technology with regard to the achievable end-user QoS already deployed in networks (at least pilot deployments or field trials).
 In order to be as much future oriented as possible, the focus is on the newest technologies used, even if they are only deployed by a small number of operators in the EU. - 37.
 For this reason, the following technologies of the networks mentioned in section 4.1 are considered: - a.
 In case of fixed networks with copper access, G.fast on twisted pair. - b.
 In case of fixed networks with coax access, the most advanced DOCSIS technology (e.g. DOCSIS 3.1). - c.
-In case of mobile networks, the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO, modulation etc. used in the mobile network of the respective operators.
+In case of mobile networks, the most advanced 5G technology in terms of aggregated radio channel bandwidth, LTE Advanced (4G) with carrier aggregation and MIMO, modulation etc. however, only carrier aggregation with the highest aggregated spectrum and MIMO with the highest number of parallel data streams used in the mobile network of the respective operators.